Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 2: Listen for control messages

-1. Within Visual Studio Solution Explorer, expand the **Simulator** project, and open the file `MainWindow.xaml.cs`
+1. Within Visual Studio Solution Explorer, expand the **Simulator** project, and open the file `MainWindow.xaml.cs`.

-2. Scroll down to the `ListenForControlMessages` method
+2. Scroll down to the `ListenForControlMessages` method.

     ![In the Visual Studio Solution Explorer window, `ListenForControlMessages` is highlighted.](./media/visual-studio-mainwindowxaml-listenforcontrolmessages.png "Visual Studio Solution Explorer")